-Among the great players to play for Palace are Ian Wright, Nigel Martyn, Chris Coleman and Andy Gray.
+Among the great players to play for Palace are Ian Wright, Julian Speroni, Vince Hilaire, Jim Cannon, John Jackson and Geoff Thomas.

 The club was founded in 1905, although an amateur club by the same name was founded in 1861 and it could be claimed that this is when Crystal Palace was born.
 They play their home matches at Selhurst Park, which has a capacity of 25,456.
 The stadium was opened in 1924.

 An amateur soccer club called Crystal Palace was formed in South London in 1861 and was among the founding members of the Football Association.
 Due to the club believing they're a continuation of the amateur club, that founding date of 1861 would make them the oldest professional soccer club in the world.
 After the 1875/76 FA Cup, which saw Palace lose 3-0 to Wanderers in the second round, the amateur club disappeared from the history books.